syu0916/syu0916/README.md

 ### Hi there 👋

+I'm a current junior at Brown University studying computer science!
+I'm love developing cool appliations to make people's lives easier!
+I am also really interested in AI/ML applications in healthcare and biotech settings.
+Thanks for stopping by!

 <!--
 **syu0916/syu0916** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.